remydecoupes/covid19-tweets-mood-tetis/README.md

     For each state, compute the mean of number of states that a tweet containing terms of measure have been sent.

-    some results:
+    Some results:
     ![eval11b_htfidf](readme_ressources/eval11b_mean_nb-states_htfidf.png)
     ![eval11b_tfidf](readme_ressources/eval11b_mean_nb-states_tfidf.png)

     Few comments:

-    Tweet containing terms extracted from H-TF-IDF are from less different states thant TF-IDF that show H-TF-IDF have a better space discriminance.
+    Tweet containing terms extracted from H-TF-IDF are from less different states that TF-IDF (exept for England) that show H-TF-IDF have a better space discriminance.

+    What we can also say is H-TF-IDF could be very effective when we compare different area with large disparities int the number of tweets (For example : England with Nothern Ireland).
+This could be very usefull for analyse European countries.